Nursing: Adult-Gerontology Acute Care Nurse Practitioner, D.N.P. - CHHS, UNH

 Open icon icon to open the summary

-Bachelor's of Science in Nursing to Doctor of Nursing Practice (BSN-DNP): Adult-Gerontology Acute Care Nurse Practitioner (AGACNP)The Post-Baccalaureate Doctor of Nursing Practice (PB-DNP) program is designed for registered nurses with a baccalaureate degree in nursing who aspire to become certified as Adult-Gerontology Acute Care Nurse Practitioners (AGACNPs) and develop leadership skills for advanced nursing practice.
+Bachelor of Science in Nursing to Doctor of Nursing Practice (BSN-DNP): Adult-Gerontology Acute Care Nurse Practitioner (AGACNP):The Bachelor of Science in Nursing to Doctor of Nursing Practice (BSN-DNP) program is designed for registered nurses with a baccalaureate degree in nursing who aspire to become certified as Adult-Gerontology Acute Care Nurse Practitioners (AGACNPs) and develop leadership skills for advanced nursing practice.

 The online Doctor of Nursing Practice (DNP) program prepares nurses for the highest level of specialized nursing practice.
 Graduates emerge as innovative leaders equipped to translate evidence into practice, improve systems of care, and measure health outcomes across diverse settings.